What Is FreeSync And Is It Worth It?

 Is FreeSync Worth It?

 Despite their names, there are no additional costs involved with these two.
-However, there is an issue of availability, as you’ll need to own a relatively current monitor model to play games using them.
+However, there is an issue of availability, as you’ll need to own a relatively recent monitor model to play games using them.